Parliamentary.ai

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State in implementing the Act, and any increase in sums payable under other Acts resulting from this Act, will be funded from money provided by Parliament.
-Specific figures are not provided in the bill text.
+The bill requires that all costs incurred by the Secretary of State in implementing the Act, and any increases in payments under other Acts attributable to this Act, are paid from public funds.
+No specific figures are provided in the bill text.

 Groups Affected